| Software | Printing | Scanning | Laptop Student Checkout | Training |Online Testing Center | Lab Matrix |

 - Some of the computer labs are equipped with color printers.
 When printing to a color printer, send the print job to that printer, and then work with the consultant on duty in that lab to release your print job.
 Color print jobs expire after 30 minutes.

 In addition, SSB 103, Thomas Jefferson Library Research Commons (TJ 316), Ward E. Barnes Library, and Fine Arts 220 provide color printing.
 You will select the color printer and then notify the consultant who will check the print job and then authorize the printing of one copy.
 If you need multiple color copies of your work, or your work printed on specialty paper you’ll need to get them elsewhere.

 Labs in Thomas Jefferson Library 316, SSB 103, FA 220, Music 105 are equipped with color scanners.
 If you are new to scanning the lab consultants are available to help get you started.
 In addition to the scanners you may also access multimedia software such as Adobe PhotoShop in all these labs and you will also find large stand up Bookeye scanners that allow yout to scan documents to a USB drive or have the files emailed to you.

 Laptops PCs are now available for student checkout at theThomas Jefferson Library.
 UMSL students may use the laptops in the libraries for up to four hours by submitting an UMSL student ID and signing the use agreement.

-The laptops, provided by Instructional Computing, are configured with Microsoft Office, Internet Explorer, and Mozilla Firefox.
+The laptops, provided by Instructional Support Services, are configured with Microsoft Office, Internet Explorer, and Mozilla Firefox.
 After logging in with a SSO ID, students can save to their File Storage Space drive or a personal USB flash drive.
 Recently expanded wireless Internet access throughout the libraries allows students to use the computers just about anywhere.